-- 1. Failure to achieve a 3.0 cumulative grade-point average by the end of the next semester of enrollment following scholastic warning. - 2.
+- 1. Failure to achieve a 3.0 cumulative grade point average by the end of the next nine semester hours of enrollment following scholastic warning. - 2.
 Failure to maintain other academic performance standards required by the department offering the degree program of study. - 3.
-Third failure on comprehensive examinations. - 4.
+Failure to maintain the professional dispositions required by the degree program offering the program of study. - 4.
+Third failure on the comprehensive examination. - 5.
 Cheating and/or plagiarism.